gorics/tuningmymusic/docs/README.md

    # or: python3 -m http.server 4173
    ```
 2. Follow the OAuth setup guides in `docs/OAUTH_SETUP_SPOTIFY.md` and `docs/OAUTH_SETUP_GOOGLE.md` to create client IDs and register redirect URIs.
-3. Open the app (default `http://localhost:4173`) and navigate to **Connect**.
-Paste your Spotify and Google client IDs into the credentials form and click **Save**—the values stay in the current browser (or encrypted local storage if you enable it).
+3. Edit `oauth.config.js` in the project root and replace the placeholder Spotify/Google client IDs with your own (no secrets required).
-4. Use the **Connect** cards to authorize Spotify and Google.
-The login pop-ups follow the official OAuth 2.1 PKCE sequence using the IDs you just stored.
+4. Open the app (default `http://localhost:4173`), navigate to **Connect**, confirm both providers show “Configured”, and use the **Connect** cards to authorize.
+The login pop-ups use the IDs defined in `oauth.config.js`.
 5. Import playlists (Spotify/JSON/CSV) on **Select** and preview tracks.
 6. Run **Match** to auto-map tracks, then manually review any remaining items.
 7. Start **Transfer** to create playlists on YouTube, monitor quota and progress, and download the final report.